 My name is Ken Kagan.
-I focus my law practice on the defense of professionals facing licensing actions, and on white collar criminal defense.
+I focus my law practice on the defense of professionals facing licensing actions.

 I earned my Bachelors Degree in Political Science from the University of Kentucky in 1978.
 I graduated from the University of Puget Sound School of Law (now known as Seattle University) in 1982, and became a licensed attorney in the State of Washington that same year.
 I am also licensed to practice law in the US Supreme Court, the US District Court for the Western District of Washington, the US Court of Appeals in the Second and Ninth Circuits, the US Court of Appeals for the Armed Forces and the Army Court of Criminal Appeals.
 I am a member in good standing with of the Washington State Bar Association, the King County Bar Association and the Washington Association of Criminal Defense Lawyers.

 I spent the first twelve years of my career practicing exclusively criminal defense.
 I led or worked on numerous published appellate court decisions in my career.
-My work in the case of City Of Seattle v.
-Mesiani, 10 Wn.2d 454 (1988) resulted in the Supreme Court of Washington declaring that DUI roadblocks are unconstitutional.
+My work in the case of City of Seattle v.
+Mesiani, 110 Wn.2d 454 (1988) resulted in the Supreme Court of Washington declaring that DUI roadblocks are unconstitutional.

 I also served frequently as a judge pro tempore (a substitute judge) in many courts in Washington State.
 This experience gave me the perspective of a sitting judge, which I believe contributes significantly towards my effectiveness as an advocate for my clients.